Rafia-Haider/opencart-manual-testing/README.md

 10. Shopping Cart: Add to Cart (Product Detail Page)
 11. Order Confirmation
 12. Checkout
 ## Testing Artifacts
 - **Test Plan**: defines scope, objectives, environment, and entry/exit criteria
 - **Test Scenarios**: 12 high level scenarios covering all modules
 - **Test Cases**: detailed test cases with steps, test data, expected and actual results, and pass/fail status
-- **Bug Reports**: 7 bugs logged and tracked in Jira with screenshots and severity/priority classification
+- **Bug Reports**: 9 bugs logged and tracked in Jira with screenshots and severity/priority classification

+## Checkout Regression Note
+During test execution, the Checkout flow was found to behave differently for logged-in users than originally designed against — Billing and Shipping Address sections no longer render for any authenticated user, and no payment methods are available, blocking order completion (see OMT-8, OMT-9).
+This was verified across multiple accounts and confirmed absent only in guest checkout, which still displays the full flow correctly, indicating the defect is tied to authenticated sessions generally, not a single account's configuration.
+As a result, several Checkout and Order Confirmation test cases are marked Blocked, with root cause traced to these two defects.

 ## Bugs Found
 | Bug ID | Summary | Severity | Priority |
 |---|---|---|---|
 | OMT-1 | Privacy policy checkbox missing * symbol | Medium | Medium |